 According to my Betty Crocker Cookbook, there are a couple of details that ensure good cookies.
 I followed Mrs. Crocker’s instructions and my cookies came out perfect.

-While your chocolate is melting, in a large mixing bowl, combine the white crystal sugar, the brown sugar, the oats, and the cinnamon.
-Stir everything together to combine.
-Slice the butter into pieces and add it to the mixture and beat with an electric mixer on low speed.
-Add the eggs and vanilla and mix some more.
-Now add your chocolate chips and nuts and mix some more.
+In a large mixing bowl, combine the white crystal sugar, the brown sugar, the oats, and the cinnamon.
+Mix everything together with your hands to combine very well.
+Slice your softened butter into 1/8" thick pieces and slowly add it to the sugar/oats mixture as you beat it with an electric mixer on low speed.

-Once the chocolate and butter mixture has melted, add it to the sugar/oats mixture and beat lightly with the electric mixer.
+Finally, once the chocolate and butter mixture has melted, add it to the sugar/oats mixture and beat lightly.

 In a separate medium mixing bowl, sift and measure the cake flour, the whole wheat flour, the salt, baking powder, and baking soda.
 Mix everything together with a spoon.

-When you are satisfied with your dough, cover the bowl with Saran Wrap and sit it in the refrigerator for ten minutes to chill.
+When you are satisfied with your dough, cover the mixture with Saran Wrap and sit it in the refrigerator for ten or fifteen minutes to chill.
 Preheat your oven to 375 degrees F. Open a beer or mix yourself a drink while you wait.

 Allow the cookies to cool on the cookie sheet for a few minutes, then slide them off onto a cooling rack.
-Repeat until you run out of dough, or make some more dough and keep going.
-Makes about two dozen fat cookies.
+Repeat the cooking process until you run out of dough, or make some more dough and keep going.

 The Redneck Gourmet